-The RUGER® MINI-14® RANCH and MINI THIRTY® rifles are gas operated, box magazine fed, autoloading rifles.
-They are simple, reliable, and consist of a relatively few rugged components.
+The RUGER® MINI THIRTY RIFLE is a gas operated, box magazine fed, autoloading rifle.
+It is simple, reliable, and consists of a relatively few rugged components.
 The mechanism employs the Ruger fixed piston/moving cylinder gas system in conjunction with a simplified Garand-type rotating bolt.
-The Mini-14 Ranch and Mini Thirty Rifles can be field stripped for cleaning to their basic subassemblies in seconds without the use of tools.
+The Mini Thirty Rifle can be field stripped for cleaning to its basic subassemblies in seconds without the use of tools.
 The Ruger Mini Thirty is similar, but not identical, to the Ruger Mini-14 series of rifles, and is adapted to an excellent deer hunting cartridge, the 7.62 x 39mm.

 Music wire coil springs are used throughout the mechanism.
-The safety, located in front of the trigger guard, blocks both the hammer and sear and permits the slide to be cycled with the safety "ON."
+The safety, located in front of the trigger guard, blocks both the hammer and sear and permits the slide to be cycled with the safety "ON".
 A bolt lock mechanism is provided for convenience in holding the bolt open for loading and inspection.
 The firing pin is retracted mechanically as the bolt starts to unlock and the rifle will fire only when the bolt is locked.
-On Ranch rifles so equipped, the one-piece American hardwood stock is reinforced with steel liners in stressed and high temperature areas.
+The one-piece American hardwood stock is reinforced with steel liners in stressed and high temperature areas.
 The handguard and forearm are separated from the barrel by an air space to promote cooling.
-The "All-Weather" model features a synthetic stock and stainless steel construction.